 The tough plastic City Jungle planter is 2 feet long by 1 foot tall and 1 foot deep.
 It is large enough to hold 9 gallons of potting mix.
 The two square feet of growing area is large enough for two full-sized tomato plants or other large plants.

-Water is added to the reservoir with a watering can or hose through the square hole in the front wall.
+Add water is to the reservoir with a watering can or hose through the square hole in the front wall.
 (See photo above.)
 The water reservoir holds an impressive 4.5 gallons.
 A trellis can be added to the City Jungle planter, which makes it perfect for growing tomatoes, cucumbers, and other vining plants in a greenhouse.
-The trellis can be extended to 10 ft. tall.
+The trellis extends to 6 ft. tall.

 Greenhouse Watering and Irrigation